junxit/us-congress-bills-110/metadata.md

 - 2008-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7174)
 - 2008-07-29 — Received in the Senate, read twice.
 - 2008-07-29 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-08-01 — Cleared for White House.
+- 2008-08-01 — Message on Senate action sent to the House.
+- 2008-08-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8004)
+- 2008-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8004)